 How Does It Feel Once The Tattoo Has Been Completed?

+For people who have gone through 4, 5 or even 6+ hours in the chair, the coming days can be a bit more uncomfortable.
 Having needles go in and out of the same area of the body many hundreds of thousands of times is obviously going to do a bit of damage around the tattoo.

 Choose a well-respected artist, go in with a positive mindset, soak up the atmosphere and try to enjoy the experience as much as possible.
-This is the best way to mentally keep all of the less-nice parts of getting a new tattoo tucked as far back in your mind as possible.
+This is the best way to mentally keep all of the less glamorous parts of getting a new tattoo tucked as far back in your mind as possible.

 So, what does getting a tattoo feel like?
 That depends on you, and the only way you’ll know is by going ahead and giving it a go.